Husam Badran: 2002 suicide bombing of Matza restaurant in Haifa

 On March 31, 2002, in the crowded Matza restaurant in the northern Israeli city of Haifa, a suicide bomber set off an explosion, killing himself and at least 14 other people.
 At least 33 people were wounded in the terror attack and taken to hospitals.
 Three of the injured were in critical condition.
 At least 14 people were killed at the scene and another person died during surgery.

 Current role as Hamas international spokesman

-Since his deportation from Palestine, Badran has been based in Qatar where he acts as a media spokesman for the Hamas movement, often emailing statements to various news agencies to register official Hamas positions on Middle Eastern news, offering support for violent actions orchestrated by Hamas and other Palestinian militants, and expressing dissent against Israeli military activities.
+Since his deportation from Palestine, Badran has been based in Qatar where he acts as a media spokesman for the Hamas movement, often emailing statements to various news agencies to register official Hamas positions on Middle Eastern news, offering support for violent actions orchestrated by Hamas and other Palestinian militants, and expressing dissent against violent Israeli military activities.
 He also makes use of social media to express support of Hamas and to decry the Israeli government.
 While his Facebook page has been removed for reasons unstated, his Twitter page remains active.